akostrik/stage_telegram_python/README.md

 The application will create a [session file](https://docs.telethon.dev/en/stable/concepts/sessions.html) `anon.session` in the folder `server1` in order to you can to login without re-sending the code.

-_Be very very careful not to publish the Telegram credentials on the internet and not to transmit them to unfamiliar people_
+Note: Be careful not to publish your Telegram credentials on the internet and not to transmit them to unknown people.

 ## `.env` file configuration
 Put your MongoDB connection token (`MONGO`), OpenAI connection token (`OPENAI`) and Telegram credentials (`API_ID`, `API_HASH`) in the file `server1/.env.example`: